The journey from idea, ‘pen to paper’, to publication.

 The first steps…

-Through this lens I saw that all knowledge and information forms a web, each aspect a delicate thread connecting, contributing and shaping an intricate mutualistic network.
+Everything contributes, is significant to learning and understanding (good, bad, positive, negative, mistakes, successes).
+Learning is a perpetual process.
+Experience, knowledge and information form a web, each aspect a delicate thread connecting, contributing and shaping an intricate mutualistic network that captures the conceptual within its tangible form.
 Each thread significant in its own right but equally existent by virtue of attaching points; subsequently built on and developed from.

-My book, my view, perception, understanding, even language, forms another perspective, evolving from my experiential journey, my intellectual understanding, encounters with those I have met along my path, the messages they impart (teachers, experts, other authors, the magazine or journal articles read, conversations and deliberation with my peers or the perfect stranger I share a conversation with sat next to me in a cafe or on a train); spun together, a thread in the web.
+My experiential journey, my intellectual understanding, encounters with those I have met along my path, the messages they impart (teachers, experts, other authors, the magazine or journal articles read, conversations and deliberation with my peers or the perfect stranger I share a conversation with sat next to me in a cafe or on a train); spun together, a thread in the web.

 Who am I writing for?

-Who is my audience?
-Who am I aiming or pitching my information toward?
 My original decision to write was inspired by my clients and students (their enthusiastic, positive response to essential oils, their desire to learn and ‘grow’ their knowledge and understanding), and my own intrigued fascination as I observed the influence essential oils procure.
-I work with a range of people in various contexts: as a therapist providing stress reducing treatments, to facilitation of the learning of others (lay person, carer, therapist, healthcare professional).
+I work with a range of people in various contexts: as a therapist providing stress reducing treatments, to facilitating the learning of others (lay person, carer, therapist, healthcare professional).
+My objective was to create a sound foundation of knowledge aimed at the interested user of essential oils, student, and professional healthcare practitioner.

-at least two or three chapters to provide an example of the book content and style and, of course, my writing skills.
-Even though I have already tested my writing ability through publication in related journals (the critique received from editors enlightening, invaluable, supporting and bolstering to my confidence), I am also aware that it is necessary to be mindful of the contextual audience; every writer has their own style of creative expression, but facts require delivery in universally understood (as much as possible) dialogue.
-We all have good and not so good writing habits, and perform better on some days and not so well on others; objective positive criticism, support and feedback aids awareness and helps to ‘level the field’.
+I formulated a plan, a ‘map’ of the book, the topics and subject areasand integrated a time frame with targets and goals.
+I needed to ensure I efficiently maximised my ‘window of opportunity’.
+My first goal was to produce at least two or three chapters that would demonstrate the content, genre and style, my writing skills.
+Even though I had already tested my writing ability through publication in related journals (the critique received from editors enlightening, invaluable, supportive), it is necessary to be mindful of the contextual audience; every writer has their own style of creative expression, but facts require delivery in universally understood dialogue.
+Objective feedback and critique sheds light on ‘blind spots’; we all have good and not so good writing habits, and perform better on some days and not so well on others.

 The process of writing…

-We all have good and not so good writing habits, and perform better on some days and not so well on others; objective positive criticism, support and feedback aids awareness and helps to ‘level the field’.
+Objective feedback and critique sheds light on ‘blind spots’; we all have good and not so good writing habits, and perform better on some days and not so well on others.

-Aware I have to work alongside my dyslexic trait I compensate by integrating extra time that allows me space; working in ‘bursts’ and stepping away when my brain is saturated.
+Aware I must work alongside my dyslexic trait, I compensate by integrating extra time that allows me space; working in ‘bursts’ and stepping away when my brain is saturated.
 Words pour forth, scatter on the page and I have to re-read, correct and re-correct the order of my words and flow of language, my spelling and grammar erratic; words omitted or repeated twice, letters missed from the beginning, end or middle and often in the wrong order.
 I write by virtue of my ‘word processor’; my handwriting, although quite neat initially, quickly deteriorates into illegible scrawl after a few sentences that even I cannot decipher.
 The effort required to work through this trait exhausts my brain and sometimes I quite literally cannot keep my eyes open and have to sleep, even just for five minutes.
 In this context, to write a book at all is at one and the same time inspired ambition and a huge challenge.
-I knew that if I were to complete the book envisaged in my minds-eye, I would have to afford myself time and priority to focus solely on this project, knowing it would drain (but not deplete) me, would take all my effort, energy and concentration to achieve.
-This trait does not impede my awareness, imagination or ability to comprehend or communicate, and while translation into coherent sentences is often problematic, it is not impossible: I love writing.
+Being dyslexic does not impede my awareness, imagination or ability to comprehend or communicate, and while translation into coherent sentences is often problematic, it is not impossible: I love writing.

 Finding a publisher…

-Once the first chapters were complete, reviewing my list I resumed my search for a suitable publisher.
-In view of my dyslexic trait, self-publication did not seem a wise choice.
-Scrolling the internet and reviewing the options and requirements of various publishing companies, I again felt overwhelmed.
+Once the first chapters were complete, reviewing my list of potential publishers, I resumed my search.
+In view of my dyslexic trait, self-publication did not seem sensible.
+However, scrolling the internet and reviewing the options and requirements of the various publishing companies, I again felt overwhelmed.
 They were all very similar in their requisite of prospective authors (the information they required, the non-committed assertion that a response could take several months and then with only a slight possibility of acceptance), with no other information about the author’s position.
 When I telephoned to enquire ‘what happens when a manuscript is accepted for publication’, the only answer I received was ‘it depends’, or ‘I will put you through to so-and-so who will answer your query’, and I found myself endlessly dangling ‘on hold’.

 I discovered that many renowned companies have been taken over by one or two very large corporate organisations who generally only accept manuscripts forwarded by an agent.
 None of the information I gleaned or responses I received filled me with any confidence.
 I could not risk sending my precious manuscript to a publisher who would not respond for at least four months, or even longer; especially given, by their own admission, the high possibility of rejection.
 Neither could I risk, for obvious reasons, sending my manuscript to several publishers at the same time to see who would accept my work.
 The time, effort, sacrifice and cost could not be justified through such an approach.